What New Furnace Efficiency Standards Mean for You in 2023

 • Save Americans $1.9 billion annually.

-• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.

-Starting in 2029, the proposed rule would demand all new gas furnaces to be 95 AFUE.
-This means furnaces would convert nearly all the gas they use into heat.
+Starting in 2029, the updated rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

-But if you’re going to be needing furnace replacement in Pocatello soon, highly energy-efficient furnaces are now available.
-See how these furnaces can save you money on your utility bills.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces